Man accused of growing over 100 lbs of marijuana in SC home - NewsBreak

 Man accused of growing over 100 lbs of marijuana in SC home

 UNION COUNTY, S.C.
-(WSPA) – A man is accused of growing over 100 pounds of marijuana inside of a Union County home.
+(WSPA) – A man is accused of growing over 100 pounds of marijuana inside of a Union County, S.C., home.

 According to the Union Police Department, officers responded on Friday to a parking lot on N. Duncan Bypass in reference to an assault that happened at a house in the 200 block of Morris Circle.